MicrosoftDocs/azure-docs/articles/cosmos-db/nosql/nosql-materialized-view.md

 There are a few limitations with the Cosmos DB NoSQL API Materialized View Feature while in preview:

 - Materialized views can't be created on a table that existed before support for materialized views was enabled on the account.
 To use materialized views, create a new table after the feature is enabled.
-- Where clause in the materialized view definition is not supported.
+- Where clause in the materialized view definition isn't supported.
 - You can project source container items’ Json object property list only in materialized view definition.
 At present, the list can be only first level of properties in JSON tree.
 - In materialized view definition, aliases are not supported for fields of documents.
-- It is recommended that MV is created when the source container is still empty or has very few items.
+- It's recommended that MV is created when the source container is still empty or has very few items.
 This is a temporary issue and a fix is underway.
-- Restoring from backups does not restore materialized views.
+- Restoring from backups doesn't restore materialized views.
 You need to re-create the materialized views after the restore process is complete.
 - All materialized views defined on a specific source container must be deleted before deleting the source container.
 - PITR, hierarchical partitioning, end to end encryption features are not supported on source containers on which materialized views are created.
 - Role based Access Control is currently not supported.
-- Cross-tenant customer-managed-key based encryption is not supported on materialized views.
+- Cross-tenant customer-managed-key based encryption isn't supported on materialized views.

 In addition to the above limitations, consider the following extra limitations: